NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 #todo("This should be a flowchart")
 #todo("Should also have a figure showing the resultant image at each step.")

-+ Take the circle centers and radii from the hough circle detection.
++ Take the circle centers and radii from the Hough Circle detection.
 + Using the same transformed image as before, but unblurred and unthresholded:
   + Convert the image to HSV.
   + Apply a gaussian blur.